-You can use any heavy-duty cable or chain to secure your vault, especially if your safe has mounting holes that can accommodate one.
+You can use any heavy-duty cable or chain to secure your vault, especially if your safe has mounting holes that accommodate one.

 This approach isn’t as secure as bolting your safe to the floor, but it is better than leaving it free-standing.
-It’s also ideal for traveling with a small safe that you want to secure in your car or hotel room.
+It’s also ideal for traveling with a small safe you want to secure in your car or hotel room.

 #4 Glue Your Safe to the Floor

 This is a simple alternative to using bolts and could be just as effective if you select the most appropriate type of glue.

 A high-strength polymer is the best, although the exact type depends on the surface the safe needs to adhere to.
 A heavy-duty construction adhesive, like the one from Gorilla, will work well with most materials.